THUDM/CogDL/README.md

 CogDL features:

 - Sparsification: fast network embedding on large-scale networks with tens of millions of nodes
-- Arbitrary: dealing with different graph strucutures: attributed, multiplex and heterogeneous networks
+- Arbitrary: dealing with different graph structures: attributed, multiplex and heterogeneous networks
 - Parallel: parallel training of different seeds and different models on multiple GPUs and automatically reporting the result table
-- Extensible: easily register new datasets, models, criterions and tasks
+- Extensible: easily register new datasets, models, criteria and tasks

 ## Getting Started